DDPNAS: Efficient Neural Architecture Search via Dynamic Distribution Pruning: The Proposed Method

 \subsection{Architecture Search Space}

-We follow the same architecture search space as in \cite{liu2018darts,zoph2016neural,zoph2018learning}.
-A network consists of a pre-defined number of cells \cite{zoph2016neural}, which can be either norm cells or reduction cells.
+\textbf{Cell-based search space.} {We follow the same architecture search space design} as in \citep{liu2018darts,zoph2016neural,zoph2018learning}.
+A network consists of a pre-defined number of cells \citep{zoph2016neural}, which can be either norm cells or reduction cells.
 Each cell takes the outputs of the two previous cells as input.
-A cell is a fully-connected directed acyclic graph (DAG) of $M$ nodes, \emph{i.e.}, $\{B_1, B_2, ..., B_M\}$.
+A cell is a fully-connected Directed Acyclic Graph (DAG) of $M$ nodes, \emph{i.e.}, $\{B_1, B_2, ..., B_M\}$.
 Each node $B_i$ takes the dependent nodes as input, and generates an output through a sum operation $B_j = \sum_{i<j} o^{(i,j)}(B_i).$ Here each node is a specific tensor (\emph{e.g.,} a feature map in convolutional neural networks) and each directed edge $(i,j)$ between $B_i$ and $B_j$ denotes an operation $o^{(i,j)} (.)$, which is sampled from the corresponding search space $\mathcal{O}$.
 Note that the constraint $i<j$ ensures there will be no cycles in a cell.
-Each cell takes outputs of two dependent cells as input, and we set the two input node as $B_{-1}$ and $B_{0}$ for simplicity.
-Following \cite{liu2018darts}, the operation search space $\mathcal{O}$ consists of $K = 8$ operations: $3\times3$ max pooling, no connection (zero), $3\times3$ average pooling, skip connection (identity), $3\times3$ dilated convolution with rate $2$, $5\times5$ dilated convolution with rate $2$, $3\times3$ depth-wise separable convolution, and $5\times5$ depth-wise separable convolution.
-Therefore, the size of the whole search space is $2 \times K^{|\mathcal{E_M}|}$, where $\mathcal{E_M}$ is the set of possible edges with $M$ intermediate nodes in the fully-connected DAG.
-In our case with $M=4$, together with the two input nodes, the total number of cell structures in the search space is $2 \times 8^{2+3+4+5} = 2 \times 8^{14}$, which is an extremely large space to search, and thus requires efficient optimization strategies.
+We set the two input nodes as $B_{-1}$ and $B_{0}$ for simplicity.
+Following \citep{liu2018darts}, the operation search space $\mathcal{O}$ consists of $K = 8$ operations, which we divide into two sections.
+Specifically, the parameter operation $\mathcal{O}_p$ includes a $3\times3$ dilated convolution with rate $2$, $5\times5$ dilated convolution with rate $2$, $3\times3$ depth-wise separable convolution, and $5\times5$ depth-wise separable convolution.
+The non-parameter operation $\mathcal{O}_n$ includes $3\times3$ max pooling, $3\times3$ average pooling, no connection (zero), and a skip connection (identity).
+Therefore, the size of the whole search space is $2 \times K^{\mathcal{E_M}}$, where $\mathcal{E_M}$ is the set of possible edges with $M$ intermediate nodes in the fully-connected DAG.
+In our case with $M=4$, together with the two input nodes, the total number of cell-based architectures in the search space is $2 \times 8^{2+3+4+5} = 2 \times 8^{14}$, which is an extremely large space to search, and requires an efficient optimization strategy.